iportnoy1/CEO-Dimensions-and-Their-Impact-on-Innovation-Capabilities-An-Empirical-Study-of-Colombian-MSMEs-/README.md

 ---

 ## License
-- Data is licensed under CC BY 4.0:
+- Data is licensed under CC BY 4.0.
-- Software is licensed under MIT
+- Software is licensed under MIT.